johnnywoo/beholder/README.md

     from udp 1001;
     join {
-        # incoming messages are only emitted out of `join`,
+        # Incoming messages are only emitted out of `join`,
-        # subcommands do not receive them
+        # subcommands do not receive them.
         from udp 1002;
-        to file some.log; # receives messages only from port 1002
+        to file some.log; # Receives messages only from port 1002
-        # after last subcommand messages are emitted out of `join`
+        # After last subcommand messages are emitted out of `join`
     }
-    to stdout; # receives messages from ports 1001 AND 1002
+    to stdout; # Receives messages from ports 1001 AND 1002

 ### `switch` — conditional processing